 Aliases:

-Book of Dreams – Irving Minko
+- Book of Dreams – Irving Minko

-On the Road – Roland Major
+- On the Road – Roland Major

-Visions of Cody – Allen Minko
+- Visions of Cody – Allen Minko

 Gore Vidal

-The famous novelist had a homosexual relationship with Kerouac that was altered into a platonic night together for The Subterraneans.
+Bio: The famous novelist had a homosexual relationship with Kerouac that was altered into a platonic night together for The Subterraneans.
 According to Norman Mailer, Vidal ‘ruined’ Kerouac by sleeping with him.

 Aliases:

-The Subterraneans – Arial Lavalina
+- The Subterraneans – Arial Lavalina

 Esperanza Villanueva

-A Mexican prostitute and morphine addict, with whom Kerouac fell in love and consequently wrote Tristessa.
+Bio: A Mexican prostitute and morphine addict, with whom Kerouac fell in love and consequently wrote Tristessa.

 Aliases:

-Tristessa – Tristessa
+- Tristessa – Tristessa

-Joan Vollmer (Adams)
+Joan Vollmer Adams

-Vollmer was the most famous woman of the Beat Generation, but for all the wrong reasons.
+Bio: Vollmer was the most famous woman of the Beat Generation, but for all the wrong reasons.
 She was ferociously intelligent, and held her own with the men during the early all-night discussions in New York, but is now known as Burroughs’ wife, whom he shot and killed in 1951; she also may have slept with Kerouac.

 Aliases:

-On the Road – Jane Lee
+- On the Road – Jane Lee

-The Subterraneans – Jane
+- The Subterraneans – Jane

-The Town and the City – Mary Dennison
+- The Town and the City – Mary Dennison

-Vanity of Duluoz – June
+- Vanity of Duluoz – June

 Ed Uhl

-Uhl was a friend of Cassady’s from Denver.
+Bio: Uhl was a friend of Cassady’s from Denver.

 Aliases:

-On the Road – Ed Wall
+- On the Road – Ed Wall

-Visions of Cody – Ed Wehle
+- Visions of Cody – Ed Wehle

 Alan Watts

-Watts was a Zen scholar who became friends with Kerouac.
+Bio: Watts was a Zen scholar who became friends with Kerouac.

 Aliases:

-Big Sur – Arthur Wayne
+- Big Sur – Arthur Wayne

-Desolation Angels – Alex Aums
+- Desolation Angels – Alex Aums

 Helen Weaver

-Weaver was Kerouac’s girlfriend in New York for a period, and a friend of Ginsberg.
+Bio: Weaver was Kerouac’s girlfriend in New York for a period, and a friend of Ginsberg.
 She seems to have been intelligent and attracted to the intellect of the Beats.
 She spoke to Beatdom here.

 Aliases:

-Desolation Angels – Ruth Ileaper
+- Desolation Angels – Ruth Heaper

 Lew Welch